yecril71pl/cpp-docs.pl-pl/docs/standard-library/reverse-iterator-class.md

 ### <a name="parameters"></a>Parametry

-*Off*<br/>
+*Logowanie*\
-Przesunięcie, o którą należy zwiększyć iteratora.
+Przesunięcie, według którego ma zostać zwiększony iterator.

 ### <a name="return-value"></a>Wartość zwracana

-Odwołanie do elementu kierowanego przez `reverse_iterator`.
+Odwołanie do elementu, do którego odnosił się `reverse_iterator`.

 ### <a name="example"></a>Przykład